angrykoala/wendigo/README.md

 ```

 > Assertions related to LocalStorage can be found under each section

+**not.checked(selector, msg?)**
+Asserts that the first element matching the given selector has a checked value set to false.

+Note that if the element doesn't have a checked value (i.e. is not a checkbox) this assertion will throw.

+> Css, Xpath and Dom selectors supported

 ## Cookies
 The module `browser.cookies` provides a way to easily handle cookies through Puppeteer's api.
 All methods return Promises.